AI & ChatGPT searches , social queries for MARY QUANT

 • Edna Mode

-• Fictional character from The Incredibles franchise
+• Fictional character in The Incredibles franchise

 Donovan.
 Some critics have suspected that the character is also based on Mary Quant and Una Jones.
 Acknowledging that there are several female fashion designers